codesmagicminbatis/codesmagicminbatis-github.io/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# Focus on your application
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.